With plenty of outdoor activities and enriching experiences, The Oasis at Death Valley is perfect for a family getaway

 Hang Out by the Pool

-Nothing beats chilling out by the ranch’s pool — although considering it’s fed by nearby springs that keep the waters steadily around 82 degrees or higher, the pool is anything but chilly.
-Splash around, catch some sun, and when you’re hungry, check out the menu at the new Ranch Date Grove Diner for quick-service items.
+Nothing beats chilling out by the ranch’s pool — although considering it’s fed by nearby springs that keep the waters steadily around 87 degrees, the pool is anything but chilly.
+Splash around, catch some sun, and when you’re hungry, check out the menu at the new Coffee & Cream for quick-service items.

 Experience Death Valley pioneer-style as you head out on a horseback ride with Furnace Creek Stables.
 Suitable for riders of all levels, the outings explore the valley floor, while some also range into the foothills of the Funeral Mountains.